 How the Red Heeler Gained Popularity

-Their history dates back to the early 19th century in Australia.
-European settlers needed a robust dog capable of handling the harsh climate and terrain, and that could herd cattle over long distances.
-The breed originated from crosses between native dingoes with smooth-coated blue merle Collies, and later Dalmatians and black and tan Kelpies.
-The result was a dog that had the herding instinct, stamina, and resilience that the settlers needed.
+Their roots can be traced back, to the 1800s in Australia.
+European settlers required a canine that could withstand the conditions and harsh landscapes while herding cattle across long distances.
+The breed emerged from crosses between dingoes with sleek blue merle Collies, followed by Dalmatians and black and tan Kelpies.
+This resulted in a dog with the herding instinct, endurance and durability that suited the settlers needs.

 Formal Recognition of Red Heeler